-Exercising your pelvic muscles faithfully every day will help strengthen the muscles that prevent leakage and/or help prevent progression of your pelvic organ prolapse.
+Exercising your pelvic muscles faithfully every day will help strengthen the muscles that prevent leakage and help prevent progression of pelvic organ prolapse.
 These muscles are located in the lower pelvic area and help support the pelvic organs.
 You can feel these muscles by tightening the rectum as if you are holding back gas.

 Kegel Exercises: Contract your pelvic floor muscles for three seconds, then relax the muscles for three seconds.
 Do this 10-15 times, several times a day.
 Although shown here while lying down, these exercises can be done during a variety of daily activities, such as sitting in a meeting, while stopped in your car at a traffic light or when talking on the phone.